xPatricki/WSB_prog_w_zastosowaniach/README.md

 - Check storage permissions (storage directory should be writable)
 - Ensure database connection is properly configured
+- Verify the database `wsb_2024_k07_10` exists in your MySQL server
 - Look at Laravel logs in `storage/logs/laravel.log`
 - Verify the public storage symlink exists
+- If cover images aren't displaying, run `php artisan storage:link` to create the necessary symlink

 ## Adding Books via Bulk Add